-- d) pre-approval of the Remuneration Policy; - e) pre-approval of the design of the identification self-assessment; - f) overseeing the identification self-assessment on an ongoing basis; - g) approval of material exemptions to the list of Identified staff and monitor of possible effects, monitoring and stating the reason for any exclusion of staff in accordance with Art.
+- a) pre-approval of the Remuneration Policy; - b) pre-approval of the design of the identification self-assessment: - c) overseeing the identification self-assessment on an ongoing basis; - approval of material exemptions to the list of Identified staff and monitor of possible effects, monitoring and stating the reason for any exclusion of staff in accordance with Art.
 4 (2) of CDR.

-5.4.
+4.4.
 Supervisory Board